-Traversing Mt Erin, Mt Kahuranaki and the iconic Te Mata Peak, the course will cross private land, and take in some incredible breathtaking Hawke's Bay scenery.
+Starting at a privately owned common (we will disclose this location nearer to the start date).
+Traversing Mt Erin and the iconic Te Mata Peak, the course will cross private land, and take in some incredible breathtakingly Hawke's Bay scenery.
 The course is rugged, testing and very rewarding.
-Enjoy beautiful ancient woodland, craggy ridge top views, scenic farmland, fun single track, gravel road and a few hearty crossings of the Tukituki River.
+Enjoy beautiful ancient woodland, craggy ridge top views, scenic farmland, fun single track and gravel/lime stone roads.

-Solo Triple Peaks competitors will complete the entire course.
+Solo Two Peaks competitors will complete the entire course.
 Please see below for details of the course.
-You can run, walk, MTB or E-MTB or enter the duathlon option.
-Duathlon competitors will run Mt Erin, mountain bike Mt Kahuranaki and run Te Mata Peak.
+You can run/walk, MTB or E-MTB.

-It is a considerable distance to cover three peaks 55 kms in one day and you MUST move swiftly in order to complete the full course, before the cut-off time.
-If you are uncertain you can complete 55 kms in under 10 hours, we highly recommend you try the Two Peak Tiki Tour option.
+It is a considerable distance to cover two peaks (35 kms) in one day and you MUST move swiftly in order to complete the full course, before the cut-off time.
+If you are uncertain you can complete 35 kms in less than 10 hours, we highly recommend you try the One Peak Explorer option.

 Each year competitors have the option to complete one of the three peaks.
-The course rotates across the three peaks each year, and this years peak is Te Mata.
-So if going solo for 55 kms doesn't spin your wheels, or you can't find a few buddies to do a relay team with you, this is a great solution!
+The course rotates across the three peaks each year, and this year’s peak is Mt Erin.
+So if going solo for 35 kms doesn't spin your wheels, or you can't find a partner to do a relay team with you, this is a great solution!
 Low-key and non-competitive.
 You can still explore private land, and be part of the buzz of the event!
 You can choose to run/walk, MTB or E-MTB.

 Limited free van transport will be provided for those unable to get to the start.